p4ulor/Object-Detector-App/docs/README.md

 ## Notes 📝
-- The ML models used with MediaPipe need to be a compatible with it, the compatibility depends on the feature used
+- The ML models used with MediaPipe need to be a compatible with it, the compatibility depends on the feature used.
+In the case of this app, it's a model made for Image Detection
 - MediaPipe uses/is based on the TensorFlow Lite, and provides an easier way to add some basic ML capabilities to your apps.
 Checkout the [ML on Android with MediaPipe](https://www.youtube.com/playlist?list=PLOU2XLYxmsILZnKn6Erxdyhxmc3fxyitP) YT playlist.
 - Apps that use MediaPipe will generally not run in phone emulators, you will need a physical Android device to run this app
 - MediaPipe's runs the model on your phone's CPU or GPU (I set GPU by default).